BA English and Philosophy (QV35)

 The curriculum is designed to enable you to benefit from the research expertise of members of staff from both disciplines.

-The third year units require engagement with the latest research and students reach a high level of attainment and are well prepared for postgraduate study, both in philosophy and many other subjects.
+The third year units require engagement with the latest research.
+Students reach a high level of attainment and are well prepared for postgraduate study, both in philosophy and many other subjects.

 Full details about the course structure and units for this course can be viewed in the programme catalogue.Go to programme catalogue